Things to buy from 7-Eleven Taiwan

 Price: Prices start at NT$10 per stick/item

-One of the two things that people recommend you have while in Taiwan would be their Pineapple Tarts and their Milk Tea with Pearls.
-It is no wonder these classic treats have been transformed into everyone’s favorite form of dessert – Ice-cream!
+One of the two things that people recommend you have while in Taiwan would be their Pineapple Tarts and their Milk Tea with Bubble Pearls.
+It is no wonder these classic treat has been transformed into a form of everyone’s favourite desserts – Ice-cream!

 Take a bite out of the Pineapple Tart waffle Ice-Cream with a vanilla ice-cream filling and pineapple tart wedged between the ice-cream and waffle.